 Pullman Sydney Airport: A fresh new option for travellers

-The Pullman Sydney Airport is the first 5 star hotel to service Sydney Airport.
+Accor's Pullman Hotel is the first 5-star hotel to service Sydney Airport.
 The 229 room property is one of a number of new Australian hotels opened in recent times by Accor.

 A 3 pm arrival meant that I had plenty of time to check out the hotel before my flight to Noumea the next morning.
 Exiting the Sydney Airport Domestic terminal, I flagged a cab for the 1.5 km trip to the hotel, which took less than ten minutes.
 A generous tip was provided to the cab driver to apologise for the short fare.